 A – After a nice chat I let him stay at first but it turned out he didn’t want to contribute in any way and hindered the changes we were making so finally had to say goodbye.
 Lesson learned – You don’t always have to try to be a nice guy, cut ties right away especially if you’ve been given the opportunity to make major changes within the facility.

 B – My first thought, was why did they let him stay this long?
 But again I was intrigued and found a company with very few procedures and poor record-keeping of production and regulatory requirements.
 I kept him on staff.
 Went through his and everyone else’s company files to look at what level of training they had and spoke with heads of other departments before demoting him of his supervisor title but he became my specialist and was able to track his time and chargeback his services to other departments and he enjoyed his new job while I promoted one of the receiving clerks to supervisor based on his previous experience and the fact he impressed me with his observations of what needed to be done.

 C – I must admit that hearing that two people quit so soon was terrifying and interesting.
-Again I went through files, training records and spoke to others but before I did that, I had a meeting with all at the beginning of the day and gave each employee a copy of the rules of the road including but not limited to how to call in sick, not to touch a forklift until training, how long and when breaks and lunchtimes were and the consequences for their actions.
+Again I went through files, and training records and spoke to others but before I did that, I had a meeting with all at the beginning of the day and gave each employee a copy of the rules of the road including but not limited to how to call in sick, not to touch a forklift until training, how long and when breaks and lunchtimes were and the consequences for their actions.
 After explaining each line I had them sign and acknowledge they had received this training.
 I only wound up terminating two employees plus one voluntary quit in the first two weeks, otherwise, everyone else remained and we became a very productive team.

 Good luck in your job search and I hope you find a job you really enjoy, it won’t feel like work.
 If you need more information please feel free to read one or all of the many articles available here.